-The Administration Division comprises seven divisions of the N.C.
+The Administration Division comprises seven offices within the N.C.
 Department of Labor: Communications; Financial Services; Governmental Affairs; Human Resources; Legal Affairs; Research and Policy and Information Technology.
-These divisions provide support for Commissioner Dobson's office and the entire N.C.
+They provide support for the Commissioner's Office and the entire N.C.
 Department of Labor.

 Tab/Accordion Items

-The Communications Division responds and coordinates media inquiries and public records requests from the media statewide.
-The division manages the agencies social media platforms and produces the agency's free external newsletter as well as the departmental annual report.
+The Communications Office responds and coordinates media inquiries and public records requests from the media statewide.
+The office manages the agencies social media platforms and produces the agency's free external newsletter as well as the departmental annual report.

-The Financial Services Division’s 14 employees are responsible for all fiscal-related areas of the agency.
-If you have any fiscal-related questions, you may contact Financial Services staff at either (919) 707-7742 or via email utilizing the group email addresses listed below.
+The Financial Services Office is responsible for all fiscal-related areas of the agency.
+If you have any fiscal-related questions, you may contact Financial Services staff at either (919) 707-7742 or via email utilizing the group email addresses listed below:

 DOL.AccountsReceivable@labor.nc.gov